 I enjoy passing on my enthusiasm for photography on via my one-to-one and small-group workshops, which are available to book on this website.
-Over the past couple of years, I has been using different concepts of digital and infrared photography to expand my portfolio and interests.
+Over the past couple of years, I have been using different concepts of digital and infrared photography to expand my portfolio and interests.

-Away from his photography, I live in the picturesque village of Aberdyfi, with my wife, four cats and an ever-increasing number of tripods, lenses and cameras.
+Away from photography, I live in the picturesque village of Aberdyfi, with my wife, four cats and an ever-increasing number of tripods, lenses and cameras.